 7 people died since 1950 by direct consequences of earthquakes.
-2 earthquakes also caused a subsequent tsunami, which claimed further lifes and damages.
+There were 2 earthquakes that also caused a subsequent tsunami, which claimed further lives, and cause additional damage.

 Other natural hazards in Panama: